keras-team/keras-io/examples/vision/md/semisupervised_simclr.md

 ---
 ## Self-supervised model for contrastive pretraining

-We pretrain an encoder on unlabeled images with a contrastive loss for 30 epochs.
+We pretrain an encoder on unlabeled images with a contrastive loss.
 A nonlinear projection head is attached to the top of the encoder, as it improves the quality of representations of the encoder.

 We use the InfoNCE/NT-Xent/N-pairs loss, which can be interpreted in the